andrevier/energy_management_microgrid/readme.md

 where communication links are not always suitable.

 ## Bibliography
+### AC microgrids versus DC microgrids

-### Previous reviews
+### Previous reviews on control
-Several papers addressed different aspects of MGs, as protection and control schemes for MG, reactive power compensation techniques
+Several papers addressed different aspects of MGs as: protection and control schemes for MG; reactive power compensation techniques; control methods for inverter-based MGs; droop control techniques; control strategies for voltage and frequency-based regulation; control for DERs in MG; modeling, design, planning and architectures of hybrid renewable MGs; and a survey on AC and DC MGs.
+The literature also presents a review on homeostatic control-based energy efficient micro-generation systems; MG uncertainty quantification methods.

+### Reviews on Energy Management System

 ## References
 ### ref 1
 B. Kroposki, T. Basso, and R. DeBlasio, “Microgrid standards and technologies,” in 2008 IEEE Power and Energy Society General Meeting - Conversion and Delivery of Electrical Energy in the 21st Century, pp. 1–4, Jul 2008.